zoiebonnette/Java-Coffee-Co/README.md

 -The third method is addTopping which takes in a coffee and adds the respective topping to the existing coffee

 -The fourth method is the Cost method, that holds the cost for each topping and adds it to the existing cost of the coffee

+inventory.txt keeps track of the inventory

+logFile.txt keeps track of the history of orders

+Main.java is the main code runner and calls most of the .java files listed before.
+It is responsible for taking in a users input, putting the order into the logFile.txt, keeping track of the inventory and removing items from inventory, and prompting the user for responses needed to progress through the program.